 - Beaver: Cable devices (lethal and non-lethal) may be used to trap beaver, but they must be set completely underwater.
 A cable restraint is considered non-lethal.

-Colony traps may be used to trap for furbearing animals throughout the trapping season, except that:
+Colony traps may be used (primarily for muskrat) throughout the trapping season, except that:

 - The outside dimensions of colony traps may not exceed 7 inches high by 7 inches wide by 40 inches long, and